Classmate (stationery): Products

-Notebooks

-Classmate notebooks consist of many variants including notebooks, practical books, drawing books and reminder pads, with a theme on the related information inside.

-Mathematical instruments

-Classmate has several types of drawing instruments available like compass, different sizes of scale and many more.
+Activities

 Classmate Ideas for India challenge

 Classmate launched a program called Classmate Ideas for India challenge.
 This was a part of the company's centenary initiative.
 The nationwide program would invite ideas of the youth who have the potential to transform India.
 Classmate Ideas for India challenge plans to reach out to 2.5 million students across 30 cities, 500 schools and 200 colleges across the country.
 The CII-ITC Centre of Excellence for Sustainable Development, WWF India, the Tony Blair Faith Foundation, Janaagraha and the Akshaya Patra Foundation among others are the program partners for the event.
 The program will encourage the finalists with an internship with relevant program partners, besides cash prizes and other rewards.
 Additionally, the top five winners would be sent to a one-week international study tour.

 Discussions

 ITC Classmate hosted a discussion on the subject titled "Principal, Parents and Children: Building a Relationship of Mutuality".
 The panelists agreed on the need for greater student involvement in what they are taught, as well as the method of imparting education.